rehakp/shim-review/README.md

 *******************************************************************************
 ### What patches are being applied and why:
 *******************************************************************************
-The enable_nx patch (available in this repository) enables the NX DLL Characteristic for the SHIM binary.
+The `enable_nx.patch` (available in this repository) enables the NX DLL Characteristic for the SHIM binary.

 *******************************************************************************
 ### If shim is loading GRUB2 bootloader what exact implementation of Secureboot in GRUB2 do you have?
 (Either Upstream GRUB2 shim_lock verifier or Downstream RHEL/Fedora/Debian/Canonical-like implementation)